Judge criticized for reversing teen’s sexual assault verdict, saying 148 days in jail is ‘plenty’

 Rodriguez said resources such as counseling will remain available to Cameron.

-Thousands of people have signed an online petition demanding Adrian gets charged with abuse of judicial discretion and power.
+Thousands of people have signed an online petition demanding that Adrian be charged with abuse of judicial discretion and power.

-Following the decision, Quincy Area Network Against Domestic Abuse warned in a statement: “If you are raped, avoid Judge Adrian’s courtroom.”
+After the decision, Quincy Area Network Against Domestic Abuse (Quanada) warned in a statement: “If you are raped, avoid Judge Adrian’s courtroom.”

-Tensions reached a high the day after the statement when Adrian tossed out Josh Jones, lead trial attorney for the same office prosecuting Clinton, in a proceeding about a crash that killed four people.
-Adrian said he could not be “fair” to Jones because his wife saw Jones had liked a Facebook comment that attacked him, which Jones said was a post from the domestic violence center, the Herald-Whig reported.
+Tensions reached a high Wednesday, when Adrian kicked out Josh Jones, the lead trial attorney for the same office prosecuting Clinton, from a proceeding over a crash that killed four people.
+Adrian said he could not be “fair” to Jones, because his wife saw that Jones had liked a Facebook comment attacking him.
+Jones said the post was from Quanada, the Herald-Whig reported.

 Schnack, however, said Adrian has garnered a reputation for “giving everyone a fair trial” since he was first elected to court in 2010.

-Quincy Area Network executive director Megan Duesterhaus said victims’ advocates have felt Adrian has been fair in the past, despite disagreements, but his comments in the Clinton case went too far.
+Megan Duesterhaus, Quanada’s executive director, said victims’ advocates have felt Adrian has been fair in the past, despite disagreements, but his comments in the Clinton case went too far.

 “This was like crossing a giant line,” Duesterhaus said.
 “We have lost confidence in him.”

-Adrians’ actions have drawn parallels to the infamous Brock Turner case — where a judge feared imprisonment would have a “severe” impact on the star Stanford swimmer convicted of sexual assault.
-Such cases underscore a trend where victims are denied justice at the expense of young, White men with seemingly promising careers, said Scott Berkowitz, founder and president of RAINN (Rape, Abuse & Incest National Network), the nation’s largest anti-sexual violence organization.
+Adrian’s actions have drawn parallels to the Brock Turner case — in which the judge feared imprisonment would have a “severe” impact on a star Stanford University swimmer convicted of sexual assault.

+Such cases underscore a trend in which victims are denied justice at the expense of young, White men with seemingly promising careers, said Scott Berkowitz, founder and president of the Rape, Abuse & Incest National Network (RAINN), the nation’s largest anti-sexual violence organization.

 “It sounds like the victim did everything right, participated in the process and made it all the way to the end, only to have the rug pulled out,” Berkowitz said.
 “It’s definitely the type of case that would discourage other victims, who already don’t think putting themselves through the criminal justice process will actually lead to justice.”

-Rape and sexual assault are among the least reported violent crimes, according to the U.S. Department of Justice.
-Less than one-fourth of rape and sexual assault crimes were reported to police in 2020, down from about one-third the year before, according to a DOJ report.
+Rape and sexual assault are among the least reported violent crimes, according to the Justice Department.
+Less than a quarter of rape and sexual assault crimes were reported to police in 2020, down from about one-third the year before, according to a Justice Department report.

 The Vaughans have considered seeking justice in civil court but were skeptical about success given the reversal, Scott Vaughan said.
-The judge’s decision dealt a devastating blow to the family and Cameron, a once honor roll athlete who has spent months in therapy since an attempted suicide weeks after the alleged assault.
+The judge’s decision dealt a devastating blow to the family and Cameron, a onetime honor-roll athlete who has spent months in therapy since a suicide attempt weeks after the alleged assault.

 “She told me, ‘I never should’ve said anything,’” Scott Vaughan recalled after the hearing.